Understanding ADRs When Participating in the RCD

 Responding to a Postpayment ADR

-Once the claim is received, Palmetto GBA will process the claim for payment and send the HHA an additional documentation request (ADR).
+Once the claim is received, Palmetto GBA will process the claim for payment and send the HHA an ADR.
 The HHA will submit all pertinent medical record documentation and other needed documents and records that are necessary in order to conduct a review and reach a conclusion about the eligibility of the beneficiary and medical necessity.
 The HHA will have 45 days to respond to the ADR.
 Palmetto GBA will then have 60 days to review the documentation and make a decision.
 If no response is received from the HHA, notice of an overpayment will be sent to the HHA and payment recoupment procedures will be initiated.

 ADR Decisions